solliancenet/azure-synapse-analytics-day/02-build-modern-dw-pipelines.md

 ## Task 1 - Explore and modify a notebook

-In this task, you will see how easy it is to write into a SQL Pool table with Spark thanks to the SQL Analytics Connector.
+In this task, you see how easy it is to write into a SQL Pool table with Spark thanks to the SQL Analytics Connector.
+Notebooks are used to write the code required to write to SQL Pool tables using Spark.

 1. In Synapse Analytics Studio, select **Develop** from the left-hand menu.